launchdarkly/integration-framework/docs/capabilities.md

 After your integration is configured by a user, the custom property starts appearing in the dropdown on the flag's Settings page.

-Here is a sample `reservedCustomProperties` capability:
+Here is an example `reservedCustomProperties` capability:

 ```json
     "reservedCustomProperties": [